sirpipat/tsunami-modelling/README.md

 The [Anaconda Python Distribution](https://docs.anaconda.com/anaconda/install/) is an easy way to get all of these.

 Please read [examples.py](https://github.com/sirpipat/tsunami-modelling/blob/main/src/examples.py) to learn how to use the package.
+You may try to oepn [Demonstration.ipynb](https://github.com/sirpipat/tsunami-modelling/blob/main/src/Demonstration.ipynb) to see the example results without running yourself.